smapiot/piral/docs/tutorials/04-the-pilet-api.md

 ## Video

-We also have this tutorial available in form of a video.
+We also have a video tutorial:

 @[youtube](https://youtu.be/s8dYsd7eQPc)